Healthy Homes Assessment Khandallah

 Khandallah Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is a requirement for all Khandallah and New Zealand rental homes where it’s reasonably practicable to install.
+• The insulation of the ceiling and underfloor is compulsory for all Khandallah and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords must keep records that demonstrate the conformance to any Healthy Homes Standards that apply or will apply to your rental home.
+• Property managers and landlords have to keep records that demonstrate compliance with any Healthy Homes Standards that apply or will be in force to the rental property.

-• Private landlords and property managers should ensure that their rental properties are in compliance in accordance with Healthy Homes Standards within 90 days of any newly renewed, extended or changed Tenancy.
+• Private landlords and property managers must ensure their rental properties comply according to Healthy Homes Standards within 90 days of a renewal, new or a change in tenant.

-• All boarder households (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) are required to comply with Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarder households (except Kainga Ora and Community Housing Providers with registered Boarding home tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.

-• All households let to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.
+• All homes let by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes